jinghuazhao/software-notes/FUSION/README.md

 # FUSION

-This section follows http://gusevlab.org/projects/fusion/ is more compact.
+This section follows http://gusevlab.org/projects/fusion/ and is more compact.
 To install we do,
 ```bash
 # Software
 git clone https://github.com/gusevlab/fusion_twas